olyckne/tvshow_parser/README.md

 ### Requirements
 I'm not sure about compatibility but:

-- ffmpeg module needs ffmpeg with libfdk_aac
+- ffmpeg module needs ffmpeg with libfdk_aac (I use v1.2)
-- atomicparsley module needs AtomicParsley
+- atomicparsley module needs AtomicParsley (I use v0.9.5)

 --